coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 <img src="https://i.imgur.com/Cfv8eXM.png" alt="post with no comment">

-## Milestone 3: Set up a Remote Server for your WordPress site
+## Milestone 3: Set up a Remote Server
 Your WordPress website has only run locally in your computer so far.
 Now, we will push the website into the web.
 To do that we will need a *domain* and a *hosting server*.
 Have I told you that you can do all of the hosting for free of charge? :)

 ### Milestone 3.1: Register a free domain